Future with origin

 The first international location of KWS is inaugurated in Ukraine, at the time the largest sugarbeet growing area in the world.

 KWS reacts to economic losses during the First World War and to the expropriation of the subsidiary in Ukraine with the diversification of the seed business.
 At the beginning of the 1920s, the production of fodder beet begins, followed shortly afterwards by cereals and potatoes.

-The social achievements enforced in the Weimar Republic also benefit the over 2,000 workers and employees of the Kleinwanzleben sugar refinery.
+The social achievements enforced in the Weimar Republic also benefit the over 2,000 workers and employees of the Kleinwanzleben sugar factory.
 The company invests in new workers’ housing estates, civil servants’ houses and has a bath house, a doctor’s station and a play school built.